elephantscale/es-training-new/terraform/Version2/terraform-intro.md

   * Infrastructure deployment with the scripts, not your admin

 * Speed and safety
-    * The computer will do a deployment faster and with less errors
+    * The computer will do a deployment faster and with fewer errors

 * Documentation
     * You can represent the state of your infrastructure in source files